Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-We fuse two foundational quantum-mechanical notions: quantum statistics and entanglement, and propose a concept of \textit{statistics-induced entanglement}.
-We introduce two functions quantifying entanglement arising from the quantum statistics of indistinguishable particles: (i) the `entanglement pointer' (EP, $\mathcal{P}_\text{E}$), and (ii) the statistics-induced entanglement entropy (SEE, $S_\text{SEE}$).
-Both are derived from correlations of currents fluctuations in an HOM configuration, and are expressed in equations~\eqref{eq:ep_definition} $\&$ \eqref{eq:dsa}.
-Importantly, these two functions vanish for distinguishable particles, and are finite when indistinguishable particles emitted from the two sources $\mathcal{S}_A$ and $\mathcal{S}_B$ become entangled following `collisions'.
+\textbf{\emph{Perspective of our analysis.}} In the present study, we fuse two foundational quantum-mechanical notions: quantum statistics and entanglement, and propose the concept of \textit{statistics-induced entanglement}.
+We introduce two functions quantifying \textit{entanglement arising from the quantum statistics} of indistinguishable particles: (i) the ``entanglement pointer'' (EP, $\mathcal{P}_\text{E}$), and (ii) the statistics-induced entanglement entropy, SEE (denoted as $S_\text{SEE}$).
+Both are derived from correlations of currents fluctuations in an HOM configuration, and are expressed in Eqs.~\eqref{eq:ep_definition} $\&$ \eqref{eq:dsa}.
+Importantly, these two functions vanish for distinguishable particles, and are finite when indistinguishable particles emitted from the two sources $\mathcal{S}_A$ and $\mathcal{S}_B$ become entangled following ``collisions''.

 Typically entanglement is the outcome of Coulomb interaction between distinct constituents of the system.
 Here, we focus on the entanglement being solely a manifestation of quantum statistics.
-This, however, may be complemented (or even fully masked) by the effect of Coulomb interactions between the colliding particles.
-Below we show, theoretically and experimentally, that as far as $S_\text{SEE}$ is concerned, the leading contributions of the Coulomb interaction are canceled, with the remaining terms dominated by quantum statistics [cf. equation~\eqref{eq:int_pe} and equation~(S21) of Supplementary section~S1].
+If one considers current-current correlators, this contribution to the entanglement may be complemented (or even fully masked) by the effect of Coulomb interactions between the colliding particles.
+Below we show, theoretically and experimentally, that with our specially designed function, $S_\text{SEE}$, the leading contributions of the Coulomb interaction are canceled, with the remaining terms dominated by quantum statistics [cf. Eq.~\eqref{eq:int_pe} and Eq.~(S21) of Supplementary Information (SI) Section~S1].